GarimaC-git/finance-backend/README.md

 # Finance Backend API

 A backend system for a finance dashboard built with Spring Boot and MySQL.
-It supports user management, financial records, dashboard analytics, and role-based access control.
+Supports user management, financial records, dashboard analytics, and role-based access control.

 ---